mehulagg/gitlab/doc/development/feature_flags/index.md

 > Why do I need to add a feature flag?
 If I don't add one, what options do I have to control the impact on application reliability, and user experience?

+For perspective on why we limit our use of feature flags please see the following [video](https://www.youtube.com/watch?v=DQaGqyolOd8).

 In case you are uncertain if a feature flag is necessary, simply ask about this in the merge request, and those reviewing the changes will likely provide you with an answer.

 When using a feature flag for UI elements, make sure to _also_ use a feature